Prepare and Initiate Wetland Management Plan & EIS (w/ Resident Goose Mgmt. Strategies)

 NPS initially started an EA to address these concerns.
 However, after considering comments received during public scoping, initially evaluating potential alternatives, and continuing to examine data, the National Park Service decided to complete an EIS rather than an EA for this plan.
 Due to the potential for significant impacts associated with some of the alternatives considered in the EA, additional detailed scientific analysis and data collection is needed.

-The scope of the EIS will remain the same as the EA.
-The Park has identified the need to address management tools for resident Canada geese, hydrologic regimes, invasive species, and wetland vegetation planting methods.
-Additionally, issues such as the effect of urbanization and toxicity will be addressed.
-Stabilization methods used to address erosion and sedimentation, such as the sheet piling used at Fringe Marsh, will also be examined.
-The EIS may identify potential future wetland restoration sites, but will not analyze them in detail.
+The scope of the plan/EIS remained the same as the EA: the Park identified the need to address management tools for resident Canada geese, hydrologic regimes, invasive species, and wetland vegetation planting methods.
+Additionally, issues such as the effect of urbanization and toxicity were considered.
+Stabilization methods used to address erosion and sedimentation, such as the sheet piling used at Fringe Marsh, were examined.